We sort your Self Assessment for you. £169, all in.

 2020-2021100%

-The reduction is the basic rate value of 20% of the lowest of:
+The reduction is the basic rate value of 20%, applied to the lowest of:

 • Finance costs like mortgage interest, loads to buy furnishings, and fees acquired when taking out or repaying mortgages/loans